orthecreedence/cl-async/_posts/2012-11-23-error-handling-with-futures.md

-The one caveat is that if you jump out of `future-handler-case` into a function that has asynchronous operations, it will not be able to catch errors triggered asynchronously in that function (because it needs access to the markup):
+The one caveat is that if you jump out of `future-handler-case` into a function that has asynchronous operations, it will not be able to catch errors triggered asynchronously in that function (because it needs access to either the markup OR the same stack the markup uses):

 {% highlight cl %}
 (defun process-results (x y)
   (alet ((z (get-z-from-server x y)))
     (unless (= z 5)
-      ;; this will not be caught, and will be sent tot he REPL (error "Z is incorrect!"))))
+      ;; this will not be caught, and will be sent to the REPL (error "Z is incorrect!"))))

 (future-handler-bind